pavanvidem/training-material/topics/galaxy-interface/tutorials/workflow-automation/tutorial.md

 >
 {: .hands_on}

-## Generate a job parameter template
+## Create a job parameter template

 > <comment-title></comment-title>
 > Those following steps could be processed once when you discover your new workflow.
 It wouldn't be necessary at every update for example.